By Samurai Mom

 - What has your teen said and done in each negative interaction?
-Be specific as possible.
+Be as specific as possible.

 - What has your teen said and done in each positive interaction?
 Again, be specific.
 You can build on positive interactions.

-Other strategies that will help you remain neutral while exploring the patterns:
+Other strategies that will help you remain neutral while understanding the patterns:

 How does it make you feel?